cotterell/csua/README.md

 entirely PLA-lead and cover material that the PLAs believe students are struggling with or would benefit from additional reinforcement.

-* PLAs may not grade.
+* Under most circumstances, PLAs may not grade.
 Exceptions may be made by the course instructor only when the grading is sufficiently low stakes (e.g., an attendance grade) and under the direct supervision of the course instructor or an instructor-appointed graduate teaching assistant.
 Instructors are encouraged to contact the CSUA Program Director if they have any questions regarding this requirement.

 ### Undergraduate Teaching Assistant (UTA)